Spider Plant Pruning: How To Prune Chlorophytum Plants

 What to Prune

-If the plant has brown tips, yellow leaves, or dead leaves, you will want to prune these away and check common causes such as water quality (tap water), sunlight, or soil quality.
+- If the plant has brown tips, yellow leaves, or dead leaves, trim these away and check common causes such as water quality (tap water), sunlight, or soil quality.

-Avoid cutting the roots too much, and consider dividing the plant instead if you’re worried about harming it.
+- Avoid cutting the roots too much.
+Consider dividing the plant instead if you’re worried about harming it.

-Moving along the plant, you can prune off any spiderlings known as spiderettes.
+- Moving along the plant, prune off any spiderlings or spiderettes.

-You can then either discard the baby plants or remove the stem from the baby and propagate the latter.
+- You can discard the baby plants or remove the stem from the baby and propagate the small airplane plants.

 Pruning and Propagation